Skip to main content Accessibility

 Furthermore, in the debate regarding free speech in the era of social media, Meta Platforms Inc. CEO Mark Zuckerberg came under scrutiny in 2018 for stating that Holocaust-denying speech should be allowed to remain on the company’s Facebook platform, because he said he believed that deniers aren’t “intentionally getting it wrong.”
 While Zuckerberg initially failed to distinguish between inadvertently inaccurate information and bigotry aimed at degrading and vilifying Jewish people, he reconsidered his stance and banned Holocaust denial on the platform in October 2020.

 On the social media platform Gab, however, distinctions between First Amendment rights and violent hate speech remain convoluted.
-Robert Bowers, a man radicalized on Gab, faces federal hate crime indictments in the killing of 11 Jewish people in a Pittsburgh synagogue on Oct.
+Robert Bowers, a man radicalized on Gab, was indicted for federal hate crime indictments in the killing of 11 Jewish people in a Pittsburgh synagogue on Oct.
 27, 2018.
 On Jan.
-29, 2019, the Justice Department indicted Bowers for 13 violations of the federal Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, bringing the total number of indictments to 66.
+29, 2019, the Justice Department indicted Bowers for 13 violations of the federal Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
+On June 16, 2023, a jury found Bowers guilty of 63 counts, including hate crimes.
+The jury recommended a death sentence.

 In the wake of the attack, Gab founder and CEO Andrew Torba promised “to keep Gab online and defend free speech and individual liberty for all people.”
 While Bowers never explicitly refuted the Holocaust, his antisemitic posts were bolstered by a community where denying the Holocaust continues to excuse and diminish violence against Jewish people.